 Pineapple weed has a long history of medicinal use; as a sedative, to treat gastric upsets, and as an anti-inflammatory.
 Research has also shown it to have anti-microbial properties, even inhibiting growth of E-coli.

 As a wild edible, it is one of the more unusual to be had.
-There are many strong flavours to forage, from the mustard hit of cuckoo flower to the bitter cabbage of wintercress, but pineapple weed has a uniquely tropical taste.
+There are many strong flavours to forage, from the mustard hit of jack-in-the-hedge to the bitter cabbage of wintercress, but pineapple weed has a uniquely tropical taste.
 It makes a great snack, nibbled straight from the plant when out walking; the flowers have more flavour than the leaves, though can become bitter with age (as can we all).
 Steeped in freshly boiled water for ten minutes or so, it makes a wonderfully soothing herbal tea.
 The flowers make a good addition to a salad.
 They can be infused, with sugar, into vodka to make a showy aperitif.
 Its fruity notes mean it is most at home, for me at least, as a pudding ingredient.

-The best way to utilise its charms is by infusing, such as in a jelly or, as here, in a set cream.
+The best way to utilise its charms is by infusing, such as in a jelly or in a set cream.
 This dish is essentially a posset, though purists may balk at the additions of stewed rhubarb and a crumble topping.
 It can be made a day in advance and then finished and garnished just in time for serving.
 The sharpness of the rhubarb pairs nicely with the fruity, smoother flavour of the pineapple weed, and the topping gives a welcome crunch.

 Ingredients (serves 4).

 For the posset:

 3 tbsp lemon juice